ESG and Industrial Water: What Should Corporate Leaders Focus On?

 June 22th 2023

-Environmental, Social, and Governance (ESG) performance is receiving greater attention from investors, customers, suppliers, and other stakeholders and becoming a greater part of future enterprise value.
+Environmental, Social, and Governance (ESG) performance is receiving greater attention from investors, customers, suppliers, and other stakeholders and is becoming a bigger part of future enterprise value.
 Today, ESG investments and initiatives account for almost US$40 trillion, often from large institutional investors.

 For many companies, water plays a critical role in ESG and corporate social responsibility performance.
 With growing challenges and concerns around pollution, climate change, and consumption of energy, water, and chemicals, investing in responsible water management can measurably improve a company’s ESG profile while reducing operational risks.